-The goal of this semester-long course is to provide instruction in basic musical elements, trace the development and growth of classical music, and give students a strong foundation for a greater appreciation of music.
-Students will examine music in the world around them and discover how they experience music.
-They'll be introduced to the basic elements and sounds of music and instruments.
-Students will learn the names and backgrounds of several famous musical composers.
-Students will also learn how and where classical music began, how it developed over the centuries, and the ways in which music and culture affect each other.
+Students will build a strong foundation of knowledge focused on basic musical elements and the development and growth of classical music, and will acquire a greater appreciation of music.
+Additionally, students will examine music in the world around them and discover how they experience music.
+They'll be introduced to the basic elements and sounds of music and instruments, learn the names and backgrounds of several famous musical composers, and learn how and where classical music began, how it developed over the centuries, and the ways in which music and culture affect each other.
 Lastly, students will examine the ways modern music has been influenced by classical music.

-This course also provides students with lessons in engaged listening.
+Please note that this course provides students with lessons in engaged listening.
 These special lessons allow students to listen and respond to music.
 A template for how to listen and respond is provided.